pingcap/docs-cn/system-variables.md

 > - If you have enabled TiDB Binlog, enabling this variable cannot improve the performance.
 To improve the performance, it is recommended to use [TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview) instead.
 > - Enabling this parameter only means that one-phase commit becomes an optional mode of transaction commit.
 In fact, the most suitable mode of transaction commit is determined by TiDB.

-### tidb_enable_amend_pessimistic_txn <span class="version-mark">New in v4.0.7</span>

-> **Warning:**
->
-> Starting from v6.5.0, this variable is deprecated, and TiDB uses the [Metadata Lock](/metadata-lock.md) feature by default to avoid the `Information schema is changed` error.
-Note that this variable is planned to be removed in v6.6.0.

-- Scope: SESSION | GLOBAL
-- Persists to cluster: Yes
-- Type: Boolean
-- Default value: `OFF`
-- This variable is used to control whether to enable the `AMEND TRANSACTION` feature.
-If you enable the `AMEND TRANSACTION` feature in a pessimistic transaction, when concurrent DDL operations and SCHEMA VERSION changes exist on tables associated with this transaction, TiDB attempts to amend the transaction.
-TiDB corrects the transaction commit to make the commit consistent with the latest valid SCHEMA VERSION so that the transaction can be successfully committed without getting the `Information schema is changed` error.
-This feature is effective on the following concurrent DDL operations:

-    - `ADD COLUMN` or `DROP COLUMN` operations.
-    - `MODIFY COLUMN` or `CHANGE COLUMN` operations which increase the length of a field.
-    - `ADD INDEX` or `DROP INDEX` operations in which the index column is created before the transaction is opened.

-> **Note:**
->
-> Currently, this feature is incompatible with TiDB Binlog in some scenarios and might cause semantic changes on a transaction.
-For more usage precautions of this feature, refer to [Incompatibility issues about transaction semantic](https://github.com/pingcap/tidb/issues/21069) and [Incompatibility issues about TiDB Binlog](https://github.com/pingcap/tidb/issues/20996).

 ### tidb_enable_analyze_snapshot <span class="version-mark">New in v6.2.0</span>

 - Scope: SESSION | GLOBAL